Quarterly Or and Argent, overall a peacock in his splendour proper. Motto: «Acquiescere et Miserescere».

 Argent, a Mexican cedar tree eradicated proper, fructed Or, its trunk charged with the letters «JML» Or, branded with a branding iron.

 The coat of arms of Jose Maria Lanzagorta Aras designed by grand nephew Juan Lanzagorta Vallín and emblazoned by me.
+The image illustrates my process in 3 steps: 1) outlined, 2) plain colors and metals, and 3) lights and shadows.
 He was a cattle rancher and built the «hacienda» known as «Cedro Viejo» in Veracruz.
 The Mexican cedar tree (Cedrela salvadorensis) is different from the cedar of the Pinaceae family.

 Blazon keywords: Argent, Or, One, Mexican cedar tree, Eradicated, Proper, Fructed, Trunk, Charged, Branding iron and Letter.